aat440hz/SSHClient-M5Cardputer/README.md

 1. Power on your M5Cardputer device.

-2. You should see the M5Cardputer screen display a terminal-like interface.
-Use the keyboard to type commands.

-3. Connect to your SSH server by pressing Enter after typing the server address, username, and password.
+2. Connect to your SSH server by pressing Enter after typing the server address, username, and password.

-4. You can now interact with your SSH server through the M5Cardputer terminal.
+3. You can now interact with your SSH server through the M5Cardputer terminal.

-5. The terminal supports basic keyboard input, and you can send commands to the SSH server.
+4. The terminal supports basic keyboard input, and you can send commands to the SSH server.

 ## Features